Arthurkhan/star-gazer-analysis/update-logs/2025-05-31-period-comparison-fix.md

 - Fixed the detailed view to show actual review counts and calculated averages

 ## Technical Details
+- The main issue was that Supabase query builder methods return new query objects, but we weren't capturing them
 - The fix ensures that when comparing periods, the system fetches only reviews within the selected date ranges
 - Review filtering now happens in two stages: first by date at the database level, then by business at the application level
 - Metrics are calculated from actual review data rather than pre-computed historical trends